annaludmir/ndd_gene_modules/README.md

   - scope: `cortex`, `cortex_cell_phase`, `all_layers`
   - chemistry: plain (v3) and `_v2` suffix
   - tau filtering: plain and `_tau_filtered` suffix (six tau-filtered configs exist, covering both chemistries and all three scopes)
+  - GES threshold: `_no_ges_treshold` suffix for the current recommended flow (see "Current recommended enrichment config" below)
+- `deg_*.yaml`: configs for the standalone DEG-based enrichment pipeline (`deg_analysis.py`).
+Independent of GES / tau / GSEA — computes per-condition Wilcoxon DEGs and tests a gene list against each condition's upregulated set via a hypergeometric test.
+- `hypergeometric_*.yaml`: configs for pure hypergeometric enrichment (`hypergeometric_enrichment.py`) — no DEGs, no GES, no GSEA.
+Tests whether a gene list overlaps significantly with genes expressed in each condition, using all expressed genes as the background.
+- `gsea_es_slope_*.yaml`: configs for the GSEA + slope-metric pipeline (`gsea_es_slope.py`).
+Runs `gseapy.prerank` and additionally computes an ES-slope metric (how sharply the enrichment peak forms at the top of the ranked list) with a permutation p-value.
+- `gene_clusters_*.yaml`: configs for the gene-clustering pipeline (`gene_clustering.py`) — Leiden clustering of genes by their GES profile across all conditions.
+Supports single-dataset configs and multi-dataset "combined" configs that run several scopes in one invocation.
+- `gene_axes_scatter_*.yaml`: configs for the 2-D gene-axes scatter plot (`gene_axes_scatter.py`), where each gene is positioned along two user-defined axis scores derived from GES (e.g. differentiation vs cell-cycle).
+- `tf_network_*.yaml`: configs for the TF regulatory network pipeline.
+One per dataset variant (e.g. `tf_network_cortex_v3_config.yaml`).

 ### `notebooks/`